QGreenland-Net/ogdc-runner/docs/CONTRIBUTING.md

 Decide what the version will be for your release, and ensure that the CHANGELOG contains an entry for the planned release.

+**Bump the Version**

+Use bump-my-version to automatically update the version number in all configured files (e.g., pyproject.toml, CHANGELOG.md).

+Choose the appropriate part to bump:

+PATCH releasebump-my-version bump patch MINOR releasebump-my-version bump minor MAJOR releasebump-my-version bump major

 Once `main` is ready for a release (feature branches are merged and the CHANGELOG is up-to-date), tag the latest commit with the version to be released (e.g., `v0.1.0`) and push it to GitHub: